Abel Nazario: Political career

+Graduated with a Bachelor's degree in political science and a Master's degree in criminal justice from the Interamerican University of Puerto Rico.
 Prior to serving as mayor, Nazario served as staff director of the Senate of Puerto Rico Committee on Tourism, chaired by then-senator Enrique Rodríguez Negrón.
 As such, he was instrumental in the passage of most of the bills in then executive director of the Puerto Rico Tourism Company Luis Fortuño's legislative agenda, including a new Casino Law.
 Fortuño later on became Governor of Puerto Rico in 2008 in what was the biggest margin of any election in Puerto Rico.
 On his actual working days, Abel Nazario is known for being one of the many mayors to reduce his salary from $3,000 (2012 amount) to $1,500 (actual salary).
 He also had other sources of income, including professor of the University of North East (UNE), etc.

 He succeeded as senator-at-large in the 2016 General Election.
 As of 2017, he is the president of the Senate of Puerto Ricos Committee on Education and University Reform|Education and University Reform.